microsoft/vscode-react-native/README.md

 You can verify that everything is working correctly and that the environment is ready for use with the `npx react-native doctor` command.

-To start debugging in Expo follow these steps:
+### Debug on Expo Go

+If you're using [Expo Go](https://expo.dev/expo-go), follow below steps tp start debugging Expo application:

 1. Open your project in VS Code with this extension installed.
 1. Create a debug configuration (as described in [Debugging React Native applications](#debugging-react-native-applications)), select `Debug in Exponent` in the debug drop-down menu, and start debugging